 So, naturally after running into Fred (immediately after my difficulty meditating in the river), I looked up praying mantis in the book and the following are the highlights:

 From Animal Speaks: “The Praying Mantis epitomizes the power of stillness.
 Through learning to still the outer mind and go within, we can draw upon a greater power—physical, emotional, mental, and spiritual.
 It is this ability for stillness that makes the Mantis a great hunter and enables it to survive.
 It will wait motionless , blending into its surroundings.
 Then at the most opportune time, it will suddenly grasp its prey in its long forelegs which fold over its victim like a jackknife closing upon it”.

 It goes on to say that the Praying Mantis can be called upon to help people with meditation.
 After reading it, with a big smile on my face, I sat in my Tambo to give the meditation thing another shot.
 Every time my mind would drift I would looked up at Fred and he would just be sitting there praying like a little Buddha, looking right at me.
 Not surprisingly, from that point on I found my flow on the meditation tip.
 Fred chilled in my tambo for a day or so and then went on his way.
 We definitely had a good hang while he was there.

 Our first meal after the 10 day diet broke was chicken soup and it has never tasted so good.
-To go through 1o days with no salt, eating food with no taste is not an easy task.
-We would sit around at night and more often then not someone would start talking about their favorite restaurant back home, or a recipe their mom used to make.
-Needless to say this is a cardinal sin–and major offense when dieting in the jungle.
+To go through 1o days with no salt, eating food with no taste, is not an easy task.
+We would sit around at night and more often than not someone would start talking about their favorite restaurant back home, or a recipe their mom used to make.
+Needless to say this is a cardinal sin, and major offense, when dieting in the jungle.